sgmurphy/wordpress-plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.19.4 - 2024-02-28 =

+* Fix: Widgets are not appearing in the widget panel when using various 3rd party plugins

 = 3.19.3 - 2024-02-26 =